The White Wires

-The White Wires were a Canadian garage rock band formed in Ottawa, Ontario, Canada in 2007.
+The White Wires were a Canadian garage rock band formed in Ottawa, Ontario, in 2007.
 The band is in rotation on CBC Radio.
 The Ottawa Citizen calls the band "energetic and entertaining" with a clear sense of mission, while the Ottawa Sun identifies them as one of the city’s "favourite bands".

 The White Wires first 2008 independent release Girly Girly Girly was reissued in 2009 on Douchemaster as a self-titled The White Wires.
 The band's second album WWII was released in 2010 on Dirtnap.
 The band's third album WWIII was released in the summer of 2012.

 History

 Origin

 In July 2007 Manhire (formerly of the Cryptomaniacs) moved to Ottawa from Calgary.
 Manhire is the founder of Going Gaga Records, the founder of Ottawa's music festival Going Gaga Weekend, and co-founder of the "Rock N' Roll Pizza Party" (RRPP) events.
 The White Wires members are Luke Martin (also of Street Meat, Million Dollar Marxists), Allie Hanlon (also of Peach Kelli Pop), and Ian Manhire (also of the Sedatives).

 The White Wires were formed in September 2007 in Ottawa at one of the city's RRPP events.
 The band's name is taken from a song written by primary lyricist Manhire.
 The band first played under this moniker at their performance 28 December 2007 at the Cafe Dekcuf.